travitch/foreign-inference/README.md

 Many details of the analysis can be found in the
 [PLDI 2009 paper](http://pages.cs.wisc.edu/~travitch/pldi-2009/).

-# Code Generation

-A python ctypes code generator is included: IIGen.
-This produces a single Python file with:

- * Struct type definitions to enable field access
- * Enumeration definitions of symbolic constants
- * A function stub for every function in the library, callable from Python

-The generated bindings have special treatment for certain C idioms.
-Output parameters are fully managed by the bindings and are returned as multiple return values (wrapped in tuples).
-Array parameters can accept Python lists.
-Values returned by allocators are automatically finalized using `__del__` methods.
-Null checks are inserted for parameters that will cause a crash if they are NULL.

-The transformations performed on the code are described in the docstrings of each function.
+This library contains only the analysis libraries.
+Tools built on top of the analysis are available in the [iiglue](https://github.com/travitch/iiglue) repository.

 # Dependencies / Building

 The analysis and code generator are written in Haskell.
-Currently, it requires GHC >= 7.2 (only tested with 7.4.1).
-It also depends on LLVM 3.0 and llvm-config must be in your PATH.
+Currently, it requires GHC >= 7.2 (only tested with 7.4 and 7.6).
+It also depends on LLVM 3.0-3.2 and `llvm-config` must be in your PATH.
 The build system is currently set up to use the LLVM shared libraries (instead of the static libraries).
 The whole-program LLVM compiler wrapper depends on Python.

 A few dependencies are not on [Hackage](http://hackage.haskell.org/packages/hackage.html):